enkidevs/curriculum/web/styling/positioning-tips/position-elements-with-position-sticky.md

 ---
 ## Revision

-Can you make the `.some-class` class sticky?
+Can you make the `.enki` class sticky?

 ```ccss
 .some-class{